 - Analyser une campagne dans son ensemble avec la Carte de chaleur

 1. Enter your dashboard to follow the main question

-From your dashboard, you have access to the latest score of your key metric.
-This metric represents the main factor that your organization wants to improve.
-Keep this metric as a benchmark for your analysis.
+From the dashboard, you have access to the latest score of your Main Question.
+This question is a metric that represents the key factor that your organization wants to improve.
+Keep this question as a benchmark for your analysis.
 This will answer the question: What is our goal and how do we get there?

-Depending on the scoring scale for the key question, you will find 2 types of scores:
+Depending on the scoring scale for the main question, you will find 2 types of scores:

 - an average